-Brand strategy is fundamental for us and we constantly carry out studies on advertising campaigns to connect with the consumer.
+Brand strategy is fundamental for Upfield and we constantly carry out studies on advertising campaigns to connect with the consumer.
 Thanks to this data, for example, we discovered that many consumers remembered an old Tulipán ad that featured a helicopter.
 This year we recreated that ad in a new campaign.

-In which departments is Zinklar used?
+In which departments are Zinklar used?

 It is a process that involves all departments, but for Marketing, it has become a key part of their entire strategy.
-It is a determining factor in decision making.
+It is a determining factor in decision-making.
 In Trade Marketing it is also important to implement these decisions and, in the Sales Department, to build the whole story around a product.

 What goals did you set when implementing a platform like Zinklar?
 Have you achieved them?

 We have certainly achieved them!
 The initial objective was to analyze the market and detect trends, but as you get to know the possibilities of the platform you expand its functions to get the most out of it.
-We measure the consumer’s perception of a product or category, test the changes we want to implement and ask the consumer about the price they are willing to pay, among many other questions.
+We measure the consumer’s perception of a product or category, test the changes we want to implement, and ask the consumer about the price they are willing to pay, among many other questions.

 The great advantage of a platform like Zinklar’s is that you get results and insights in a matter of hours.
-This agility is key for decision making.
+This agility is key for decision-making.

 What is the biggest benefit of Zinklar for a company like Upfield?